saivanji/promise-hook/README.md

 When you need to send any request on demand instead of component mount, you can use `request` function returned from the `usePromise` hook.

-After that function is called, data fetching will be started and payload variables such as `isFetching` etc will be updated accordingly.
+After that function is called, data fetching will be started and payload variables such as `isLoading` etc will be updated accordingly.

 ```javascript
 import React from "react";